kanno-soe/kanno-soe/Exposition/Theory.md

 ### Non-linearity

 The taxonomy is not a map of places on a path.
 Immunity is checked per production, not stored as a safe stage: arhat quiet excludes the live self-pole through all three doors, while buddha no-nescience additionally requires positive truth from each pole-share speech-or-mind production.
 The former can hold while the latter fails, so the old “no safe stage” future-work absence is retired as this production-level check, not converted into rank furniture.
-This is why the fox koan, a story about one sentence spoken once, can carry the whole system's diagnostics: the errors are not stations but ways the separate/fuse rule can be violated *now*.
+This is why the fox kōan, a story about one sentence spoken once, can carry the whole system's diagnostics: the errors are not stations but ways the separate/fuse rule can be violated *now*.
 The taxonomy remains answerable in the other direction too: the deaf-blind case classifies as nothing, or else the generator would be a lens that finds error wherever it looks.

 ## From mutual dependence to interpenetration